WannaCry Scenario: Hospital Emergency

 • Clue 5 (Minute 30): If Option C (selective) was chosen: The worm has now spread to backup systems in administrative areas, and pharmacy systems are experiencing connectivity issues affecting medication dispensing.

-• Clue 7 (Minute 50): Chief Medical Officer Dr. Williams receives questions from the state health department about whether the hospital can safely continue operations or should divert ambulances to other facilities.
+• Clue 7 (Minute 50): The Chief Medical Officer receives questions from health authorities about whether the hospital can safely continue operations or should divert ambulances to other facilities.
 “We need a clear answer about operational capability and patient safety.”

 • Clue 8 (Minute 55): Analysis reveals that hospital backup systems were not fully isolated and some may also be encrypted.
 The recovery strategy must account for potential backup compromise while maintaining regulatory compliance and patient safety.